Class: Verb

 // doVerb() (call during runtime)

-For more information about creating Verbs or modifying Verbs, see How to Use Verb Subscriptions, How to Use Verb Phase Hooks, How to Use Verb Event Hooks, Verb Anatomy, Verb Process, or How to Modify Verbs.
+For more information about creating Verbs or modifying Verbs, see Verb Subscriptions, Verb Phases, Verb Actions, Verb Anatomy, Verb Process, or Modify Verbs.

 Private Constructor: